Ibrahim Hashem

-Ibrahim Hashem CBE (إبراهيم هاشم; 1886 – 14 July 1958) was a Jordanian politician and judge, known primarily for serving five terms as Prime Minister.
+Ibrahim Hashem CBE (إبراهيم هاشم; 1886 – 14 July 1958) was a Jordanian politician and judge, known primarily for serving five terms as Prime Minister of Jordan.

-Part of a Jordanian delegation that visited Iraq when both countries were part of the Arab Federation, Hashem was assassinated in Baghdad at the hands of a mob in front of the Iraqi Ministry of Defence during the 1958 14 July Revolution.
+Part of a Jordanian delegation that visited Iraq when both countries were part of the Arab Federation, Hashem was assassinated in Baghdad at the hands of a mob in front of the headquarters of the Iraqi Ministry of Defence during the 1958 Iraqi coup d'état.

 Early life

 Hashem was born in Nablus to a family which claimed to have descended from the Prophet.
+He grew up with four siblings, Shaker (great-grandfather of Alia), Yakub, Areefah, and Zaha.
 There are claims that he moved to Istanbul to receive education in 1904, when he was 16 years of age.
 In 1906, he enrolled at the Law School in Istanbul and graduated in 1910.
 After graduation, Hashem worked as an assistant to the Prosecutor General of Beirut, and as a judge in Jaffa until the outbreak of World War One.
 Though Hashem was enlisted as an Ottoman reserve officer during the War, he chose to flee after six months of service, owing to the massacre of Arab activists by Jamal Pasha.
 Like many other nationalist turncoats, Hashem became a member of the secret Fatat party.
 He was imprisoned by the Jamal Pasha in Jabal al-Druze and sentenced to death for desertion.
 Once again, Hashem managed to get away from the Ottomans.
 He hid in Nablus until 1918.
 Throughout the War, Hashem covertly participated in the Great Arab Revolt.
 He is said to have had "many secret meetings with Emir Shakir Bin Zayd" and to have "actively ventured in enlisting many chiefs, activists and tribal leaders to the Arab Revolt".
 Around this time, he pledged allegiance to the Arab Istiqlalist party.

 Early career in Arab Kingdom of Syria and relocation to Transjordan

 During the short-lived Arab Kingdom of Syria, he held the positions of the Prosecutor General of the Syrian Court of Appeal and the President of the Court of Appeal.
-He taught penal law at the Law Faculty of Damascus University.
-Though he moved to Jordan following the French occupation of Syria, Hashem continued to publish books on Penal Law which were taught at the Damascus Law Faculty until the mid-1920s.
+He taught penal law at the law faculty of Damascus University.
+Though he moved to Jordan following the French occupation of Syria, Hashem continued to publish books on Penal Law which were taught at the Damascus law faculty until the mid-1920s.